 From the rich colors that brighten its downtown gallery walls to the vibrant swirl of its arts-related activities, the Cloverdale Arts Alliance is a creative focal point in northern Sonoma County.

-If you happen to be in the rustic yet sophisticated town of Cloverdale any time between the Memorial Day and Labor Day weekends, don't miss Friday Night Live when the arts alliance brings jumping jazz to the weekly street fair in the cobblestoned main plaza.
+If you happen to be in the rustic yet sophisticated town of Cloverdale any time between the Memorial Day and Labor Day weekends, don't miss Friday Night Live when the arts alliance brings jumping jazz and a weekly street fair to Cloverdale's cobblestoned main plaza.
 Or if you're in town from autumn to spring, catch the Jazz Club concerts the first Thursday of each month at the alliance's gallery.

 This is a cooperative gallery, so the volunteer behind the reception desk who welcomes you to the space and answers your questions is likely to be one of the artists whose work is on display.
 The exhibitions change every other month.

 With a few minor adjustments to the space, the gallery also plays host to free music workshops each month; art appreciation lectures; art classes for children and adults; and occasional music, art, and writing workshops.
 And over the years, the arts alliance has partnered with the nearby landmark Clover Theater to periodically screen independent films.

 After perusing the gallery, you might want to explore this laid-back little community.
 Perhaps you want to start by refreshing yourself with coffee or tea and a goodie at Plank Coffee just across the street from the gallery.
 Or stroll around the tree-lined downtown, which offers a variety of intriguing stores, galleries, restaurants, cafés, and tasting rooms.